Lucas-Froguel/RPG-John/SkullPort.md

 ## Guilda dos Assassinos
 Áreas de atuação e organização do Xanathar:

+A Cabeça / A Mente:
-A Cabeça: liderança da guilda
+- Liderança da guilda

 O Olho:
 - Contratos